What Is Photosynthesis? 5 Facts Every O Level Biology Student Must Know

 Every photosynthesis question ultimately links back to chloroplasts.
 If you built a solid understanding of cell biology — particularly organelle structure and function — you will find photosynthesis questions significantly easier to answer in full.

-At IONX Labs Learning Centre, our O Level Biology classes are structured to make sure students understand what is photosynthesis at a deep enough level to handle any exam question variation — not just the standard ones.
-Our tutors work through real past paper questions, targeting the specific errors that cost students marks.
+The most common mistakes are: confusing photosynthesis with respiration, forgetting that glucose has multiple uses beyond energy, and misreading limiting factor graphs.
+These are exactly the errors that cost students marks they should be getting.
+At IONX Labs, O Level Biology classes are structured so students understand photosynthesis at a deep enough level to handle any exam question variation — not just the standard ones.
+Tutors work through real past paper questions, targeting the specific errors that cost students marks.

 Frequently Asked Questions